Is There Really No Planet B?

 Whatever it takes

 So there’s no time to lose.
 Let’s start planting trees, greening our cities, traveling smarter, building better, generate sustainable energy, develop vegan chicken bones.
 Anything that can help keep planet A beautiful.
 Whatever it takes.
-So that our proverbial grandchildren can also enjoy it, a hundred years from now.
+Because we want our proverbial grandchildren to also be able to enjoy it, a hundred years from now.

 So should we ignore the rest of the universe?
 Should we solve all the problems on Earth before we send humans or robots to Mars?
 No, that’s like solving all the problems in the Netherlands before we go to Belgium.